Share

 • Heat the oil in a pan and add the pulled chicken meat to brown and fry it slightly.
 Set aside.

-• Heat butter in a pan and add the chicken, onions, chiles and powdered chicken bouillon, to taste.
+• Heat butter in a pan and add the chicken, onions, toasted poblano chiles, sazon, and powdered chicken bouillon.
 Simmer for 10 minutes.

-• Then add the tomatoes and let it simmer for about 5 minutes.
-Start adding the crema Mexicana a little bit a time until you get the creamy consistency you want.
+• Add the tomatoes and chicken stock.
+Let the mixture simmer for about 5 minutes.
+Start adding the crema Mexicana a little bit a time, until you get the creamy consistency you want.
+Taste for salt, and add a little, if necessary.

 • It’s ready!
 Serve with tostadas and garnish to your taste.
-Popular options include: sliced or chopped avocado, radishes, onions, queso, cilantro, and/or a small dollop of crema.
+Popular options include: sliced or chopped avocado, thinly sliced radishes, minced white onion, a sprinkling of queso fresco, fresh cilantro, and/or a drizzle of Mexican crema.

 Notes